campusrover/PupperPy/introduction.md

 extend the software, hardware and overall functionality of the system over the course of a semester.

 We initally set out to create a robot that could freely move around an enviroment autonomously and seek out visual targets without colliding with any objects.
+While we accomplished this goal, we had also hoped, but were unable, to fully implement odometry and environment mapping.
+So though Cerbaris can autonomously seek out a designated target, it cannot (YET) do so in an efficient and robust manner.
-To this end our team added sensors, implement computer vision and created a software package for controlling the pupper robot programatically while reading out live operation information onto a webpage.
+Our team upgraded the Pupper by integrating a front-facing camera, a 9-DOF inertial measurement unit (IMU), and 3 digital IR proximity sensors.
+With the aid of a Google Coral TPU, camera data was able to utilized to quickly and reliably identify human and tennis ball targets in real-time.
+We then created software to have the pupper randomly search a room while avoiding obstacles until it finds and chases down the target.
+Additionally, we were able to create a web-based real-time monitor of Cerbaris's internal stat.